 New York City has one of the largest and most impressive museum rosters of any city on earth, and the American Museum of Natural History is one of the most famous of the bunch.
 This museum is also one of the largest in the world, with a complex made up of 28 interconnected buildings and 45 permanent exhibition halls.
-Whether you’re a native New Yorker or just visiting as a tourist, everyone who travels through this city should try to see this amazing complex.
-Some favorite exhibitions among our staff of New York City personal injury lawyers include:
+Whether you're a native New Yorker or just visiting as a tourist, everyone who travels through this city should try to see this amazing complex.
+Some favorite exhibitions among our staff of Manhattan personal injury attorneys include:

 Amazon Adventure is a film which tells the story of one of history's forgotten but most influential scientists - Henry Walter Bates.
 This 19th-century naturalist and explorer spent 11 years on an expedition through the Amazon rainforest, where he studied the wildlife there and worked to prove the evolutionary theories of Charles Darwin.
 The film explores animal mimicry, which is a phenomenon where one animal evolves by adopting the appearance of another.
 This film is available to view through September 13, 2018.